Writing At Pakefield

 Writing, along with reading, makes up literacy, one of the four specific areas of the Early Years Foundation Stage (EYFS).

 The Early Learning Goals for writing come from both literacy and physical development.
-They are:

 - Writing - children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.

 - Moving and handling - children show good control and coordination in large and small movements.
-They handle equipment and tools effectively, including pencils for writing
+They handle equipment and tools effectively, including pencils for writing.

 At Pakefield children are given a continuous experience in writing.
 They have the chance to experiment using what they know about writing and the opportunity to apply and practise their developing skills and knowledge.
-Opportunities to write are planned for in all aspect of continuous provision, both insides and outside.
+Opportunities to write are planned for in all aspect of continuous provision, both inside and outside.

-Talk4Writing and writing for a purpose?
+The Write Stuff and writing for a purpose?

 How do we use Oracy and the Arts mark to support writing?